The History of Alliant International University

 The most recent addition (in 2010) to the Alliant family of schools, the San Francisco Law School (SFLS), has an interesting legacy of its own.
 Established in 1909, SFLS was the first evening law program in the western United States and was among the first law schools to actively recruit women.
 SFLS continues to focus on students who may not have opportunities for traditional legal education.
 Outstanding alumni include former California State Governor, the late Edmund (Pat) Brown, former Lt.
 Governor Leo McCarthy, former Undersecretary of the United States Department of Energy, Joseph Salgado, former President of the California State Bar, P. Terry Anderlini, former President of the National Bar Association, Thomas Broome and former State Senator Milton Marks.

-Today, Alliant International University comprises five Schools (Alliant School of Management, California School of Professional Psychology, California School of Forensic Studies,San Francisco Law School and the Shirley M. Hufstedler School of Education,) in six California cities (Fresno, Irvine, Los Angeles, Sacramento, San Diego and San Francisco) and three international locations (Mexico City, Tokyo and Hong Kong).
+Today, Alliant International University is owned by Alliant international University, Inc and comprises five Schools (Alliant School of Management, California School of Professional Psychology, California School of Forensic Studies,San Francisco Law School and the Shirley M. Hufstedler School of Education,) in six California cities (Fresno, Irvine, Los Angeles, Sacramento, San Diego and San Francisco) and three international locations (Mexico City, Tokyo and Hong Kong).